1031 Exchanges on Maui: Tax Deferral, Equity Preservation & Strategic Real Estate Repositioning

 Can I exchange one property for multiple properties?

 Yes.
-Investors may identify and acquire multiple replacement properties, provided IRS rules are followed.
+Investors may identify and acquire multiple replacement properties, provided that IRS requirements are met.

 Do I have to reinvest all proceeds?